chauchakching/cccv-blog/content/blog/2023-04-12-why-brwoser-redirect-to-different-domain/index.md

 }
 ```

-At the end, I had no way to implement the logic, and had to rely on browser's implementation
+At the end, I had to rely on browser's implementation to parse the url string and get the hostname.
-to parse the url string and get the hostname.
-I wonder: what is the url
+Any custom logic in implementation could differs from the browser's implementation.
-construction logic in the browser engine?
+I wonder: what is the url construction logic in the browser engine?

 # Checking chromium source code